rsirvent/ro-crate-inveniordm/README.md

 This tool is a *best-effort* approach.
 After converting the metadata file, the resulting DataCite file is stored as `datacite-out.json` in the root directory.
 You can adjust the generated DataCite file as needed, and can run the program in two stages to facilitate this:

-First, run the program with the `--no-upload` option, to create the DataCite file without uploading anything to InvenioRDM:
+First, run the program with the `--no-upload` option, to create the DataCite file in the current directory without uploading anything to InvenioRDM:

 `rocrate_inveniordm --no-upload <ro-crate-dir>`.

 After verifying and adjusting the DataCite file, use the `-d` option to tell the program to use this file for upload and skip the process of conversion:

 `rocrate_inveniordm -d <datacite-file> <ro-crate-dir>`.

+### Other options

+Additional options can be found by running `rocrate_inveniordm --help`.

 ## Mapping